 Other Health Benefits of Cashews

-Some studies show that cashews and other nuts may help reduce the risk of heart disease and support healthy blood pressure levels in some individuals, and can lead to a lower risk of hypertension, or high blood pressure.
-By supporting healthy blood pressure levels and reducing risk of heart disease, cashew nuts can support heart health.
+They could support blood pressure: Some studies show that cashews and other nuts may help support healthy blood pressure levels in some individuals and can lead to a lower risk of hypertension or high blood pressure.
+By supporting healthy blood pressure levels and reducing the risk of heart disease, cashew nuts can support heart health.

-• Anyone with dairy allergies.
-You may choose to substitute dairy based foods with cashew milk, cashew based cheeses, and cashew based dips.
+- Anyone with dairy allergies.
+You may choose to substitute dairy-based foods with cashew milk, cashew-based cheeses, and cashew-based dips.

-• People on a lower carb diet, although you may want to stick to smaller portion sizes.
+- People on a lower-carb diet, although you may want to stick to smaller portion sizes.

 Who Shouldn't Eat Cashews?

-• People on the low FODMAP diet.
-Cashews and pistachios are high in FODMAPs while peanuts (and peanut butter), pecans, and pine nuts are lower in FODMAPs.
+- People on the low FODMAP diet.
+Cashews and pistachios are high in FODMAPs, while peanuts (and peanut butter), pecans, and pine nuts are lower in FODMAPs.

 Three Fun Ways to Add Cashews to Your Diet

-1) Opt for Cashew Milk
+1) Opt for Cashew MilkÂ

 While not as common as milk alternatives like almond milk or oat milk, cashew milk has a creamy taste that pairs well with coffee and is delicious in smoothies.
 You will want to opt for a cashew milk with minimal ingredients, such as this one by Elmhurst, which is made using only cashews and filtered water.